menu

 Unlike some towns, Springville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Springville are a mix of both white- and blue-collar jobs.
 Overall, Springville is a town of construction workers and builders, service providers, and managers.
 There are especially a lot of people living in Springville who work in office and administrative support (15.57%), personal care services (15.57%), and management occupations (12.30%).

-Springville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Springville does not have a public transit system used by locals to get to and from work.

-The citizens of Springville are very well educated compared to the average community in the nation: 39.68% of adults in Springville have a bachelor's degree or even advanced degree.
+The population of Springville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.68% of adults in Springville have a bachelor's degree or even advanced degree.

 The per capita income in Springville in 2022 was $31,261, which is lower middle income relative to California, and middle income relative to the rest of the US.
 This equates to an annual income of $125,044 for a family of four.
 However, Springville contains both very wealthy and poor people as well.